 The invited audience

 Parents were allowed to come.
 So there was much applause for all those taking part.

 My mother wrote was May Day was like in her childhood.
 In fact it was almost identical to what I describe above, but my experience was in the austerity of the post-war years, so hers was more lavish.

 A pleasant memory from my childhood in the early 1900s was May Day, the 1st of May.
 It was regarded as the beginning of good weather and it was widely celebrated.

 On May Day the maypole came out of storage.
 It was a pole with twenty-or-so different coloured ribbons hanging from the top, and in good weather it was erected in the playground so that passers by could stop and admire the celebrations around it.
 In bad weather it was erected in the school hall.

 School children were the maypole dancers, although I suppose that there may have been festive maypole dancing elsewhere with adults.

 I loved to see it, but I never took part.
 My brother Jim did, and my mother made him a smock for the event, as worn by the old country yokels.

 To add to the festive atmosphere, the horses in the streets often had nosegays of flowers platted into their harnesses.
-(Also in the summertime horses would wear little straw ear covers.
+(Also, quite generally in the summertime, horses would wear little straw ear covers.
 I suppose to keep off the flies.)